kiyahara/play-card/README.md

 ## WELCOME TO MY PLAY-CARD REPOSITORY
 This is my Next.Js Project named [Play-Card](https://play-card-chi.vercel.app/home) using named NEXUS X TCG - Indonesia Market Place.
+You can try it to visit the website by click link above!
+(Mobile/Web)

 ## Why I'm making this?
 This platform allows users to access detailed information about cards, including prices, effects, and other relevant details.